yhrgintoki/robotfeeding-website/content/tutorials/first_steps.md

 $ sudo reboot
 {{< / highlight >}}

+## Update Repos
+Because mushr is always updating, you may have outdated code on your image.
+To fix this just enter `~/catkin_ws/src/mushr` and pull via vcstool.

+{{< highlight bash >}}
+$ cd ~/catkin_ws/src/mushr && vcs pull -n
+{{< / highlight >}}

+Note: If you edited mushr source code, this will be overwritten.
+You can instead pull repos individually

 ## Configure Visualization
 On your laptop with rviz make sure to set your `default.rviz` to ours found in `mushr/mushr_utils/default.rviz`.